Xifax/flask-mix/README.md

-# Simple Flask configuration with Vue/Laravel-Mix frontend pipeline
+# Simple Flask skeleton app

+## Includes with Vue/Laravel-Mix frontend pipeline and Bulma bootstrap

 ### What is this